-- Key skills such as statistical programming, map-making, and knowledge necessary to study the analysis of international affairs and/or the politics of developing countries.
+- Develop key skills and knowledge necessary to study the analysis of international affairs and/or the politics of developing countries.

-- A $1000 stipend awarded in two increments at the end of each semester, contingent upon completion of assignments.
-Requirements: Applicants must currently be enrolled at UC Berkeley and have completed at least one semester of study in residence.
+Applicants must currently be enrolled at UC Berkeley and have completed at least one semester of study in residence (first year transfer students are also welcome to apply).
 All majors are eligible and encouraged to apply.
-For more detail on specific research projects and related required qualifications, please visit cpd.berkeley.edu.

 - Review Fellowship Projects 2023-24 on the right